-For the current project design and a LOM of 5 years, renewable power sources are considered not technically or financially viable and also not considered as available technologies as defined in the explanatory notes to Section 52 of the Mineral Resources Act.
-If extending the LOM becomes viable sometime in the future, the proponent will consider re-evaluating the options for use of renewable power sources.
+For the current project design and a LOM of 5 years, renewable power sources are considered not technically or financially viable and also not considered as available technologies as defined in the explanatory notes to the Act on Mineral Activities.
+The use of renewable power will where practicable be kept under review by the proponent.
+If extending the LOM becomes viable sometime in the future, the proponent will consider reevaluating the options for use of renewable power sources.